redsh4de/monero-site/src/content/moneropedia/en/tail-emission.md

 ---
-summary: 'the block reward at the end of the emission curve'
+summary: "the block reward at the end of the emission curve"
 title: Tail Emission
 terms: ["Tail-Emission"]
 ---